O-X-L/ansible-webui/docs/source/usage/privileges.rst

 * :code:`AW Repository Managers` - create new repositories, view and update all existing ones

-* :code:`AW Credentials Managers` - create new global credentials, view and update all existing ones
+* :code:`AW Credentials Managers` - create new shared credentials, view and update all existing ones

 * :code:`AW Alert Managers` - create new global- & group-alerts, view and update all existing ones